csci174/fall2024/pages/_assignments/journal-02.md

 due_date: 2024-08-27
 ---

-Respond to the following prompt in your identity journal.
-Then copy your answer into the submission section on Moodle.

 ## Background & Instructions
 Haidt argues that there are 5 universal moral dimensions that we’re all born with.
 And that the weights given to #3, #4, and #5 differ most between liberals & conservatives:
 * Harm / care